single-cell-data/mams/specification.md

 **Value:** Character string or list
 **Description:** Key/value pairs describing the primary parameters and their values used in the function call.

+**Field:** record_workflow_link
+**Value:** Character string
+**Description:** Public link to workflow that ran the tool.
+For example, links to workflow scripts such as CWL, WDL, Nextflow, etc. stored in a public repository such as GitHub, DockerHub, etc.